 Giridhar Mallya, MD, MHSP, has been the Director of Policy and Planning for the Philadelphia Department of Public Health since October 2008.
 In this position, Dr. Mallya helps to define public health priorities for the City, coordinates the Department’s research and data analysis activities, and works with key leadership—including the Board of Health and the Air Pollution Control Board—to set policies and develop regulations.
 He is also the Primary Investigator for Philadelphia’s CDC-funded Communities Putting Prevention to Work Tobacco Policy & Control and Nutrition & Physical Activity initiatives.

 Dr. Mallya graduated from Brown University Medical School in Providence, RI, and completed a residency in Family and Community Medicine at Thomas Jefferson University Hospital in Philadelphia.
 Following residency, Dr. Mallya was a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania where he received a Masters Degree in Health Policy Research.

-Deputy Health Commissioner and Director in the Office of Health and Opportunity
+Chief of Staff and Director in the Office of Health and Opportunity

 Jane Baker has been with the Philadelphia Department of Public Health for over 17 years and assumed the role of Chief of Staff in November 2014.
 She also serves as a Director in the Office of the Deputy Mayor for Health and Opportunity.
 Jane is responsible for the coordination of HR administration for four City departments (Health, Human Services, Behavioral Health, Homeless Services), and is responsible for internal customer service for the department (HR, IT, communications, facilities management, and contract compliance for Philadelphia Nursing Home).
 Jane advises the Deputy Mayor and the Health Commissioner on a broad range of policy and legislative issues and serves as the Departmental Integrity Officer.